opentargets/genetics-pipe/documentation/ot_genetics_deployment.md

 - [ ] clone required repository: `git clone git@github.com:opentargets/genetics-backend.git`
 - [ ] set up environment: `conda activate backend-genetics`
-- [ ] update Ensembl version and run script: `python create_genes_dictionary.py -o "./" -z -n homo_sapiens_core_105_38`
+- [ ] update Ensembl version and run script from `backend-genetics/makeLUTs`: `python create_genes_dictionary.py -o "./"
+  -z -n homo_sapiens_core_105_38`
-- [ ] add ensembl file to bucket `gsutil cp -n homo_sapiens* gs://genetics-portal-dev-data/22.01/inputs/lut/`
+- [ ] add ensembl file to bucket `gsutil cp -n homo_sapiens* gs://genetics-portal-dev-data/22.03/inputs/lut/`
 - [ ] update variables in bash script in `/scripts/prepare_inputs.sh` (input script)
 - [ ] run input script in VM to move files from staging to dev buckets
     - Most of the inputs are used for the pipeline, but there are two static datasets which are copied, sumstats (sa) and `v2g_credset`.
+    - It's to pipe the STDOUT of the script to a file which can be provided to the genetics/data team for confirmation the correct files were used. `./scripts/prepare_inputs.sh >> genetics_input_log.txt`
 - [ ] create a configuration file for release in `config`:
     - [ ] `cp src/main/resources/application.conf config/<release>.conf` and update as necessary.
+- [ ] Run genetics-pipe.
+There are two options here, you can use either a Dataproc workflow (requires Scala) or using bash scripts.
+The former is easier.
+  - [ ] __Workflow option__: Open the worksheet `scripts/dataproc-workflow.sc`, update top level variables (should
+    only be the input and output directories) and run.
+You can terminate the worksheet on your local machine once it has started since Dataproc will run in the background.
+The advantage of using the workflow is that Dataproc will create the specified cluster, run the steps in the right order, then destroy the cluster without the need for any manual intervention.
+  - [ ] __Script options:__:
     - [ ] update top level variables in `scripts/run_cluster.sh`: `release` and `config` should be the only changes necessary.
     - [ ] run script `scripts/run_cluster.sh` from root directory.
 This script builds a jar file, pushes it to GS storage, starts a cluster and runs all steps.
 Some of the jobs will fail because of missing dependencies.
 Consult `documentation/step_dependencies` for the correct order.
        - In general run in the following phases (some steps can be run concurrently):
           - variant-index (30m), variant-gene (180min)
           - dictionaries, variant-disease (2min), distance-nearest (140min), variant-disease-coloc (2min)
           - disease-variant-gene (25min)
           - scored datasets (130min)
-      - manhattan (25min)
+          - manhattan (25min) (Run this _after_ the following steps)
 - [ ] inform genetics team that the outputs are ready, and they will run the ML pipeline to generate the `l2g` outputs.
 The file we need for the final step (`manhattan`) is typically found under `genetics-portal-dev-staging/l2g/<date>/predictions/l2g.full.220128.parquet` in the staging area.
 - [ ] Copy L2G file from the staging area to the development area (updating dates as necessary): `gsutil -m cp -r gs://genetics-portal-dev-staging/l2g/220212/predictions/l2g.full.220212.parquet/part-* gs://genetics-portal-dev-data/22.02.2/outputs/l2g/`
-- [ ] Run the `manhattan` step.
+- [ ] Run the `manhattan` step using either scripts for the workflow `scripts/dataproc-workflow-manhattan.sc`
 - [ ] Check all the expected output directories are present using the ammonite script `amm scripts/check_outputs.sc`.

 ### Recipe to create infrastructure